Señorita Panamá 2017: Special awards

-National Costume Selection
+National costume selection

 This year the contestant, was celebrated in a private casting.
 It is a competition showing the country's wealth embodied in the colorful and fascinating costumes made by Panamenian designers combining the past and present of Panama.
-The winner costume represent Panamá in Miss Universe 2017 and the second place in Miss Earth 2017.
+The winner costume represent Panama in Miss Universe 2017 and the second place in Miss Earth 2017.

-Preliminary Interview
+Preliminary interview

 Held on August 24, to Señorita Panamá candidates were qualified in personal interview.